 As people age, they expect to "slow down" a little.
-But if your loved one is experiencing severe symptoms of aging – difficulty with balance and walking, tremors, impaired thinking, memory issues or urinary incontinence – an evaluation by team of specialists in the Aging Brain Clinic may be able to offer strategies, medications or treatments to help deal with such conditions.
+But if your loved one is experiencing severe symptoms of aging – difficulty with balance and walking, tremors, impaired thinking, memory issues or urinary incontinence – an evaluation by team of specialists in the Brain Health Clinic may be able to offer strategies, medications or treatments to help deal with such conditions.
 The earlier a problem is diagnosed and treated, the better the chance for a successful outcome.

 The primary assessment and evaluation team includes physicians who specialize in geriatric medicine, neurology and neurosurgery.
 Experts in other medical specialties, such as urology and cardiology, as well as professionals in social work, nutrition, psychiatry and neuropsychology also may be on the team.

 - »What should I or a loved one expect during an appointment?

 Based on the patient's symptoms, concerns and health history, the person will be scheduled to see the most appropriate specialist within the Brain Health Clinic.
 Because a series of evaluations and tests will be done, you should plan to spend the entire day at the Brain Health Clinic.

 When you arrive, you and your loved one will need to complete a screening questionnaire, and the patient's medical history will be taken by a nurse practitioner.
 Next, the person will undergo a comprehensive evaluation to detect conditions associated with aging, such as multiple-medication use, cerebrovascular disease, and chemical or metabolic disorders.
 All of these can mimic the symptoms of memory impairment, dementia, and Alzheimer's or Parkinson's disease.
 If required, laboratory, imaging and/or other diagnostic tests will be done at this time.